San1357/Railway_Reservation/app/README.md

     It store the information like Status of Pnr Confirmed , Not Confirmed.

+``

 How TO Run this project :
 step1 : open your Terminal
+        $ ctrl + alt + T

 step2 : git clone this project (by this command):

         $ git clone https://github.com/San1357/Railway_Reservation.git

 step3 : Now run the docker-compose file

         $ docker-compose up build

+        what this command do & give:

-        --> this command will  build image through dockerfile --> &  Run the flask with database connection together --> it will give u localhost like this http://0.0.0.0:5000 --> it will give u mesage like database system is ready to accept connection( which means you can now connect the database.)
+            * this command will  build image through dockerfile

+            * & Run the flask with database connection together

+            * it will give u localhost like this http://0.0.0.0:5000

+            * it will give u mesage like database system is ready to accept connection( which means you can now connect the database.)

-        --> Now I connect the database in pgadmin by entering connection details like (host, database name, user_name, & password( this thing you can found on docker-compose.yml file)).
+            * Now I connect the database in pgadmin by entering connection details like (host, database name, user_name, & password( this thing you can found on docker-compose.yml file)).

+step4 : exit the container

+        $ docker-compose down

 Note: if you want to run some other files you have to make changes in dockerfile :
        - In line 22 changes the filename with your filename which you want to run that's it .